 Introduction to Transportation is a preparatory course for Automotive Technology I/II.
 The student will cover each automotive system and the theory of each system.
 After the student understands how each system works, the student will perform different types of testing and repair work on the various automotive systems.
 The Introduction to Transportation will give each student basic auto skills which they will be able to use after completing the first year.
+This is a CTE course, for funding and employment follow-up; the student's social security number will be needed.

-Automotive Service Technology I/II (V55100)

-2 semesters, 6 credits Project Based Learning Course Dual Credit
+Automotive Service Technology I/II (V55100) 2 semesters, 6 credits Project Based Learning Course Dual Credit